Winter Road Safety: Your Questions Answered

 Cyclists are 23 times more likely to be involved in an accident than motorists.
 Safety gear, including reflective clothing and a light, are crucial so that you can be easily seen in the dark.

-Leave as much as 10x the normally recommended gap between you and the driver in front to allow greater stopping time.
+Leave as much as 10x the normal recommended gap between you and the driver in front to allow greater stopping time.

 If you encounter a skid, steer gently into it, don’t take your hands off the steering wheel or brake too hard.

 To make a claim, get in touch with our specialist road traffic accident team today.
+Over the last 25 years, we have helped countless individuals claim following car accidents, cycling accidents and motorcycling accidents.
 Call us on 0800 342 3206 or fill in our online form to request a call-back.